 After completing basic training, he was sent to Camp Polk, Louisiana, in the late summer of 1941.
 There, he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to Camp Polk from Ft.
 Benning, Georgia.
 Maneuvers were taking place at the fort, but the 753rd did not take part in them.
-When the maneuvers ended, the 192nd Tank Battalion – which had taken part in the maneuvers – was given orders to remain at the fort.
+When the maneuvers ended, the 192nd Tank Battalion – which had taken part in the maneuvers – was given orders to report to the fort.
 It was on the side of a hill that the members of the battalion learned they were being sent overseas as part of Operation PLUM.
-Within hours, many had figured out that PLUM stood for the Philippines, Luzon, and Manila.
+Within hours, many believed they had figured out that PLUM stood for the Philippines, Luzon, and Manila.
 There is no proof this was true.
 Men, 29 years old or older, who were married before their National Guard company was federalized, or whose enlistments were within months of ending were given six hours to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion.
 Howard either volunteered or had his name drawn to join the 192nd and was assigned to A Company.

 The battalion’s new tanks came from the 753rd Tank Battalion and were loaded onto flat cars, on different trains.
 The soldiers also put cosmoline on anything that they thought would rust.
 Over different train routes, the companies were sent to San Francisco, California.
-On each route, there was one train that carried the soldiers that was followed by a second train with each company’s tanks on it.
-The last two cars on the second train were a boxcar and passenger car with a small detachment of soldiers.
+On each route, the soldiers rode one train that was followed by a second train with each company’s tanks on it.
+The last two cars on the second train were a boxcar and a passenger car with a small detachment of soldiers.
 They arrived at Ft.
 Mason and were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced by men sent to the island as replacements.

 The 192nd boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.